cloudmesh/classes/_sources/lesson/doc/report.rst.txt

    PID: The PID of the paper (there will be exactly one)

-   e-mail: The e-mails of the authors in the order of the author list (one line)
+   E-mail: The e-mails of the authors in the order of the author list (one line)

-   format: latex or word (specify one)
+   Format: latex or word (specify one)

 Please note that all information has an empty line between them and all information is stored in one line

-This information is used to autogenerate the Class proceedings.
+This information is used to autogenerate the class proceedings.

-.. warning: As a final word of warning.
-We do not recommend you use Word.
-We do recommend you us LaTeX.
-Ultimately you will safe yourself many hours of work.